Alice (Friday the 13th)

 Director Sean S. Cunningham and casting director Barry Moss wanted an established actress for the part but realized they could not afford one.
 An open casting call was made for the part of Alice, and King secured the role over a hundred actresses who had auditioned.
 King was asked by director Steve Miner if she would be willing to return for the sequel, and she agreed.
 Alice is prominently featured in literary works of the franchise, appearing in three novelizations adapted from films and two original novels.
 Additionally, Alice cameos in the Friday the 13th comics published by WildStorm, and she has been featured in merchandise and works of fan labor.

 Alice's confrontation with the villain Pamela Voorhees (Betsy Palmer) and her nightmare sequence of Jason (Ari Lehman) acts as the catalyst for the rest of the events of the series.
-Film scholar Carol J. Clover cited Alice among the original examples of the "final girl" theory developed in her 1992 nonfiction book Men, Women, and Chainsaws; however, others have challenged Alice's designation as an archetypal "final girl".
+Film scholar Carol J. Clover cited Alice among the original examples of the "final girl" theory developed in her non-fiction book Men, Women, and Chainsaws (1992).
 The depiction of Alice's death in Friday the 13th Part 2 helped spark a new slasher film trope, in which the primary surviving character from the first film is unexpectedly killed off in the subsequent sequel.

 Appearances

-Alice appears in three of the twelve Friday the 13th films—the first, second, and the twelfth film as a camp counselor that beheads Pamela Voorhees, setting off her son Jason's murderous rampage.
-The books and comics in the expanded universe explore Alice in-depth, providing her a backstory and offering insight into her psychological effect on Jason.